MicrosoftDocs/visualstudio-docs/docs/test/anatomy-of-a-coded-ui-test.md

 ms.topic: "article"
 helpviewer_keywords:
   - "coded UI tests"
+author: gewarren
 ms.author: gewarren
 manager: ghogen
 ms.workload:
   - "multiple"
-author: gewarren
 ---
-# Anatomy of a Coded UI Test
+# Anatomy of a Coded UI test

 When you create a Coded UI Test in a coded UI test project, several files are added to your solution.
 In this topic, we will use an example Coded UI Test to explore these files.

  **Requirements**